Global weak solutions to the isentropic compressible Navier-Stokes equations with vacuum and unbounded density in a half-plane under Dirichlet boundary conditions: Introduction

 with $\sigma=\sigma(t)\triangleq\min\{1,t\}$, and

 for some positive constant $\eta_1$ depending only on $\alpha, \hat{\rho}, M, a, \gamma,\eta_0$, and $\|\sqrt{\rho_0}\mathbf{u}_0\|_{L^2}$. \end{theorem}

-Several remarks are in order. \begin{remark} It should be noted that the weak solutions constructed in Theorem \ref{t1.1} occupy an intermediate regularity regime between Lions--Feireisl's finite-energy weak solutions and the weak solutions developed by Hoff \cite{Hoff95,Hoff95*,Hoff02,Hoff05}.
+Several remarks are in order. \begin{remark} It should be noted that the weak solutions constructed in Theorem \ref{t1.1} occupy an intermediate regularity regime between the Lions--Feireisl finite-energy weak solutions and the weak solutions developed by Hoff \cite{Hoff95,Hoff95*,Hoff02,Hoff05}.
 Our framework of a half-plane with far-field vacuum and Dirichlet boundary conditions provides significant insight for two extremes: the Cauchy problem with vacuum at infinity and the Dirichlet problem in bounded domains.
 We leave such interesting problems for our future studies. \end{remark}

-\begin{remark} The present work improves the result of Perepelitsa \cite{P14}.
-On the one hand, the presence of vacuum is allowed both at interior and infinity.
-On the other hand, in contrast to the $L^\infty$ density assumption in \cite{P14}, our solutions are constructed within an $L^\theta$ density framework, which permits unbounded densities and captures the far-field behavior while mitigating the time growth in the far-field analysis, owing to the relaxed spatial integrability of the pressure, in the sense that $P(\rho) \in L^q$ for $1 < q =\theta/\gamma< \infty$. \end{remark}
+\begin{remark} The present result may be regarded as a refinement of Perepelitsa's work in \cite{P14}.
+On the one hand, the presence of vacuum is allowed both in the interior and at infinity.
+On the other hand, compared with the $L^\infty$ density framework in \cite{P14}, the present construction only requires $L^\theta$ integrability of the density and dispenses with the additional H\"older regularity assumption imposed on the initial density near the boundary. \end{remark}

-\begin{remark} It should be emphasized that the approach introduced by Bresch and Burtea \cite{BB23} relies essentially on the periodic geometry of the torus $\mathbb{T}^N$, which allows them to make use of harmonic analysis tools due to the absence of boundaries, and therefore cannot be directly extended to the setting with physical boundary conditions.
+\begin{remark} It should be emphasized that the approach introduced by Bresch and Burtea \cite{BB23} relies essentially on the periodic geometry of the torus $\mathbb{T}^N$, which allows them to make use of harmonic analysis tools due to the absence of boundaries, and therefore cannot be directly extended to the setting with physical boundaries.
 The absence of an $L^\infty$ bound for the density constitutes a fundamental analytical difference in the treatment of the nonlinear terms; see Subsection \ref{sec1.3} for details.
 Conversely, the intermediate-regularity viewpoint adopted here may serve as a useful guideline for more complex models, including compressible non-Newtonian flows, where pointwise density bounds are out of reach and integrability-based structural estimates become essential. \end{remark}